Perla, Kasaragod: Sports

 Cricket and football are given major importance in Perla.
 Other major sports like volleyball, kabaddi, and badminton are also practiced in Perla.

 Perla has some major sports clubs like Binny arts&sports club, sunny perla emirates sportings.

 Perla school ground is one of the famous grounds in perla also bedrampalla ground is located about 4 km from town.
 It is horizontal, green and look like a stadium.
 Cricket and football tournaments are mainly held on SNHS ground Panchayath mini stadium is another most popular venue in Perla.
 Cricket and football are mainly practiced here.

 Transportation

 Perla is well connected to Kasaragod, Badiyadka, Kumbla, Uppala, in Kerala state and Puttur, Vittal, Mangalore in Karnataka state.
 Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
 The nearest railway station is Kumbla on Shoranur-Mangalore section of Southern railway.
 The nearest airport is at Mangalore.

 Languages

 This locality is an essentially multi-lingual region.
-The people speak Malayalam, Kannada, Tulu, Marathi, Beary, Konkani.
+The people speak Malayalam, Tulu, Marathi, Beary, Konkani.
 Migrant workers also speak Hindi language.